Effect of Family Violence on Children

 Effects of Family Violence on Children

-Children who are exposed to family violence have higher levels of emotional and behavioural problems when compared to the development of children who have not been exposed to family violence.
+Children who are exposed to family violence have more emotional and behavioural problems when compared to the development of children who have not been exposed to family violence.
 Children in violent homes are also at an increased risk of physical abuse, or of suffering from physical and emotional neglect.

-Younger children are more vulnerable than older children, as they spend the majority of time with their primary caregivers, and are more dependent on their parents for care and protection.
+Younger children are more vulnerable than older children, as they spend most of their time with their primary caregivers, and are more dependent on their parents for care and protection.
 Teenagers exposed to family violence may be more aggressive to their parents, and others around them, often leading to the perpetuation of violence.

 Children exposed to family violence are at greater risk of: